eflautt/ga-data-science/projects/project-feedback.md

 ### Model / Code Review Tips

-Code review is not troubleshooting time, we’re just reviewing code and talking about actionable feedback for enhancing the student's project in the future.
+Code review is not troubleshooting time.
+Instead, the goal is to review code and talk about actionable feedback for enhancing the student's project in the future.

 - __Student (10 mins)__: Have the student walk through and defend their project / model / code.